sentenial/postman-collections/README.md

 ![Example Environment](media/save.png?raw=true)

-Thats it use the collections to interact with the APIs.
+That's it!
+Use your collections to interact with the Nuapay APIs.